ecluse:ecluse-core

 insideAffectedRange :: Ecosystem -> Text -> AdvisoryRange -> Bool Source #

-Fail-closed for the allow direction.
-This predicate guards the remediation fast lane (a fixed version must not fast-track while it sits inside another advisory's affected range), so every unprovable comparison, an unparseable bound, an unparseable version, counts as inside: trust is only ever granted on evidence.
-A future deny-direction consumer wants the same polarity for its own reason (cannot prove safe, assume affected), but must not reuse this documentation's rationale blindly if its needs diverge.
+Fail-closed.
+Both the remediation fast lane (a fix must not fast-track while it sits inside another advisory's affected range) and the deny gate (an unvettable version must not be admitted) want the same polarity, so every unprovable comparison, an unparseable bound or version, counts as inside: trust is only ever granted on evidence.